selimslab/selimslab.github.io/_NOTES/arts/philosophy/work/teamwork.md

 - Not listening well
 - Not asking the right questions

-- Don’t let people pressure you into decisions you don’t believe in.
-They’ll hold _you_ responsible for them later, and they’ll be right.
+- Don't let people pressure you into decisions you don't believe in.
+They'll hold _you_ responsible for them later, and they'll be right.
 Decisions are your responsibility.

 Also see this 1944 CIA memo, on how to infiltrate an organization and make it dysfunctional